 Thailand’s baht fell to the weakest level since January and government bonds dropped after overseas investors trimmed holdings of the nation’s assets on concern policy makers will impose measures to stem inflows.

 Global funds turned net sellers of the nation’s debt in May for the first time since September 2011 as central bank Assistant Governor Paiboon Kittisrikangwan said last week measures have been prepared to combat baht volatility.
-The Finance Ministry plans to reduce its 5.3 percent growth forecast for 2013 this month, Ekniti Nitithanprapas, a ministry spokesman, said May 30.
+The Finance Ministry plans to reduce its 5.3 percent economic growth forecast for 2013 this month, Ekniti Nitithanprapas, a ministry spokesman, said May 30.

 “There’s lingering concern about the capital controls in Thailand, which has been weighing on the baht,” said Kozo Hasegawa, a Bangkok-based foreign-exchange trader at Sumitomo Mitsui Banking Corp.
 “There’s also some indication of slowing growth, which discourages investors.”